atomone-hub/atomone-docs/docs/modules/bank/index.md

 #### Input

-An input of a multi-send transaction
+An input of a multiparty transfer

 ```protobuf
 // Input models transaction input.